AA/PPS 02.03.01 - Conduct and Planning of Courses

 the purposes and objectives of the course;

-objectives related to departmentally/school-generated student learning outcomes;
+objectives related to departmentally- or school-generated student learning outcomes;

 policies concerning grading, examinations, term papers, and other required assignments;

-contact Information, including:
+contact information, including:

 policies regarding student absences from classes and from examinations, including final examinations;

-disability statement (see paragraph 22 in this PPS); and
+disability statement (see Section 08.); and

-Honor Code or statement (See UPPS 07.10.01 “Honor Code”).
+Honor Code or statement (see UPPS No. 07.10.01, Honor Code).

-instructor’s name, office number, office telephone number and email address;
+instructor’s name, office number, office telephone number, and email address;

-names and email addresses of teaching assistants, laboratory assistants, graders or supplemental instructors as appropriate;
+names and email addresses of teaching assistants, laboratory assistants, graders, or supplemental instructors, as appropriate;

-course prefix/number and title;
+course prefix number and title;

 course description and objectives;

-General Education Learning Outcomes for designated courses;
+General Education learning outcomes for designated courses;

 brief course outline and schedule for semester;